iman01/IsaacROS/README.md

 This project is built to work with Isaac Lab and ROS 2 Humble.
 Please follow the steps below to set up your environment.

+Scene is set up for bounding box dataset collection for computer vision model training.
+It already contains a field with maize and weeds generated with cropcraft.

 ---

 ## Installation Steps